alexander-morris/untitled-folder/plan.md

   - "Enforce max LLM context of 512 tokens in LLMIntegration"
   - "In dry-run, never write to disk"
   - "Record all actions in 'logs/test_report.log'"
+  - "After each phase completion, update the plan with ✅ marks for completed objectives and verify test coverage meets requirements"
+  - "For each component:
+      1. Write comprehensive unit tests before implementation
+      2. Run tests and fix failures before proceeding
+      3. Verify edge cases and error handling
+      4. Document test coverage in the plan"
+  - "Test requirements:
+      1. All tests must pass with 0 failures
+      2. Each component must have >80% test coverage
+      3. Tests must include positive and negative cases
+      4. Tests must verify both success and error paths"

 testing_pipeline:
   unit: